Thursday, June 11, 2009 Kumily, India and The Spice Village

 After the rainy season, the water will remain at tree level…it’s at it’s lowest point right now.

 Having just returned from the boat trip, I can conclusively say that it was a bust.
 Three hours of my life that I’ll never get back!
 I guess that has to happen every once in a while.
-Me and 30 of my closest friends jumped on board a boat headed for nowhere together with a dozen kids ranging in age from 12 down to just born!
-The kids were bored in 5 minutes and loud and boisterous in 10.
+Me and 30 of my closest friends jumped on board a boat headed for nowhere together with a dozen kids ranging in age from 12 to just born!
+The kids were bored in 5 minutes then loud and boisterous in 10.
 The only thing that kept me sane was realizing that the other adults on board were as miserable as I was.
 Misery doesn’t just like company…it NEEDS company!

 The most interesting part of the journey was this woman’s henna tattoo.